-Brands are going above and beyond names, logos and slogans
+Brands are going above and beyond names, logos and slogans.

 It’s the end of a long day.
 You’ve earned a glass of vino.
 You head to the bottle shop to pick up a drop on your way home.
 But the quick trip to the bottle-o is anything but.
 Have you seen how crowded the shelves are nowadays?
 There are hundreds of brands shaking their money maker vying for your attention.

-We’re not just talking wine brands here.
-Any product or service in any industry these days is competing for love and devotion from consumers — it’s an all-out brand war.
+We're not just talking wine brands here.
+Any product or service in any industry these days is competing for love and devotion from consumers - it's an all out brand war.
 With competition at such a fierce level, brands are getting more creative about how they make their mark in the hearts and minds of consumers everywhere.

 Brands are going beyond brand names, logos and slogans.
 There are so many different types of brand assets that can serve as added touch points to enhance the brand experience for consumers.
 Welcome to the world of non-traditional trade marks.